COSC3020/isomorphism-connectivity-CadeMaynard/README.md

 ## Proof:

-Consider the graph H with two vertices A and B that do not have an edge between them this graph is not completely connected.
-H is isomorphic to itself even though it is not completely connected.
+Consider the graph $H$ with two vertices $A$ and $B$ that do not have an edge between them this graph is not completely connected. $H$ is isomorphic to itself even though it is not completely connected.
 Therefore, two graphs can be isomorphic to eachother without being completely connected.